 The Thyroid Center of SNUCH has the best medical staff in the areas of internal medicine, surgery, otolaryngology, nuclear medicine, radiology, and pathology to provide optimal thyroid disease treatment.
 We also run a clinic for the treatment of hereditary endocrine tumors, which is a form of cancer associated with thyroid disease, and conduct early screening and treatment for patients with rare diseases and for their families.

 The Thyroid Center of SNUCH has achieved world-class research findings based on our 60 years of clinical experience and data, and is a world leader in thyroid medicine.
-Based on this, we predict and identify patterns of diseases that change with the times and establish preemptive treatment strategies.
-In addition, we are participating in various global clinical trials, including for targeted anticancer drugs, to establish optimal treatments for changing medical environments, breaking new medical ground.
-Recently, using surgical videos, we have been actively researching artificial intelligence, 5G virtual reality, medical big data standardization technology, and analysis platform development.
+Based on this, we predict and identify patterns of diseases that change along time and establish preemptive treatment strategies.
+In addition, we are participating in various global clinical trials including those for targeted anticancer drugs to establish optimal treatments for changing medical environments and breaking new medical ground.
+Recently, we have been actively researching artificial intelligence using surgical videos, 5G virtual reality, medical big data standardization technology, and analysis platform development.

 Medical Service using State-of-the-art Technology